PowerSheetco/rss-reader-upwork/privacy-policy.md

 For spreadsheet to function properly we require the following access to your Google account:

-To continue, Google will share your name, email address, language preference, and profile picture with PS RSS Reader Upwork.

 * See, edit, create, and delete all your Google Sheets spreadsheets
-* This app wants permission to:

-See and edit your spreadsheets (including settings and metadata)

-Create new spreadsheets

-Upload and download your spreadsheets

-Organize and delete your spreadsheets

-See the names and emails of people you share your spreadsheets with

-Share and stop sharing your spreadsheets with others

-This app will be able to do the same things that you can do.
-Changes made by this application will be attributed to you.

-There may be sensitive information in your spreadsheets, like financial records or personal lists.
+  * Necessary to access the spreadsheet from the Google Apps Script.
+We access only the RSS Reader Upwork spreadsheet.

-View and manage your forms in Google Drive
+* View and manage your forms in Google Drive

-Create new forms

-Modify existing forms

-View, submit, and process form responses

-Share forms with others
+  * We are using a Settings form to make it easier to change settings.
+We access only the Settings form bound the RSS Reader spreadsheet.

-Connect to an external service
+* Connect to an external service

-Create a network connection to any external service (e.g., to read or write data)
+  * This is necessary to fetch the feed files.

-Send email as you
+* Send email as you

-Send email that appears to have been sent by you (e.g., from your email address)
+  * This is necessary to send you email notifications.
+We need only the access to SEND but not READ - your Gmail in tier 1.
+We don't need read access to Gmail in tier 1 - only in next tiers.

-Allow this application to run when you are not present
+* Allow this application to run when you are not present
+  * This in necessary to regularly run script to check feeds for updates

+Besides that by using the Reader you are sharing with us the following information:

+* Your name
+* Email
+* Language preference
+* profile picture

+We require only your email